giacoro/snapshot/.github/CONTRIBUTING.md

 If the project is on GitHub, here’s how to submit a pull request:

-* **Fork the repository** and clone it locally.
-Connect your local to the original repository by adding it as a remote.
+* **Forka il repository** e clonalo localmente.
+Connetti la tua locale to the original repository by adding it as a remote.
 Pull in changes from this repository often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
 * **Create a branch** for your edits.
 * **Reference any relevant issues** or supporting documentation in your PR (for example, “Closes #37.”)
 * **Include screenshots of the before and after** if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.